AndresBallares/study-group-app/README.md

 Added environmental variables to the .env file this will allow us to database to the API.

-Created queries folder and groups.js.  this will allow us to us javascript and sql to query the database.
+Created queries folder and groups.js.  this will allow us to add javascript and sql commands to query the database.

+added functions on the queries file and updated groupsController.js file.

+Tested all routes on postman, they are functional.